rapidsai/cugraph/benchmarks/nx-cugraph/pytest-based/README.md

   ```

 #### 3. `create_results_summary_page.py`
-This script is designed to be run after `run-gap-benchmarks.sh` in order to generate an HTML page displaying a results table.
+This script is designed to be run after `run-gap-benchmarks.sh` in order to generate an HTML page displaying a results table comparing default NetworkX to nx-cugraph.
+It also includes information about the machine the benchmarks were run on.

 **Usage:**
   ```bash